 Introduction Douglas Kellner and Clayton Pierce Part 1: Studies in Marxism 1.
 Review of Karl Volander: Karl Marx - Sein Leben und Sein Werk 2.
 Recent literature on Communism 3.
 Dialectics and Logic Since the War 4.
 1954 Afterword to Reason and Revolution 5.
 Review of George Lichtheim: Marxism 6.
 Epilogue to the New German Edition of The Eighteenth Brumaire of Louis Napoleon 7.
 The Concept of Negation in the Dialectic 8.
 History of Dialectics 9.
 Can we speak of a repression, or system of repression, specific to the USA?
 10. The Relationship of Hegel to Marx Part 2: Marxian Interventions 11.
 Herbert Marcuse speaking at Cuba protest meeting, Brandeis University, May 3 1961 12.
 The Emancipation of Women in a Repressive Society 13.
 Socialism in the Developed Countries 14.
 Socialist Humanism?
 15. The Obsolescence of Marxism 16.
 Revolutionary Subject and Self-government 17.
 The Realm of Freedom and the Realm of Necessity 18.
 The Realm of Freedom and the Realm of Necessity.
 A Reconsideration 19.
 Re-examination of the Concept of revolution 20.
 Angela Davis and Herbert Marcuse: KPIX Newsclips transcription of Angela Davis/Herbert Marcuse at Sproul Plaza, Berkeley, October 24, 1969 21.
 Prof. Herbert Marcuse speaking at a rally for Angela Davis, Berkeley, October 24 1969 (full transcript) 22.
 Herbert Marcuse, NBC, January 31, 1971, On Angela Davis Part 3: Lectures and Interviews on Marxism, Revolution and the Contemporary Moment 23.
 Obsolescence of Socialism?
 24. Professors as State Regents 25.
 Herbert Marcuse: Philosopher of the New Left 26.
 Varieties of Humanism: Herbert Marcuse talks with Harvey Wheeler 27.
 Revolution 1969: Discussion with Henrich von Nussbaum 28.
 ACLU Conference presentation on civil liberties, May 21 1969, and Marcuse letter on Civil Liberties 29.
 Can Communism be Liberal?
 30. Marx and Para-Marx on capitalist Contradictions Part 4: Letters, Testimonies, and Responses to Critics 31.
 Letter to Max Horkheimer, September 9 1942 32.
 Correspondence with Raya Dunayevskaya 33.
 Fromm, Lowenthal, Adorno?
 34. Preface to The Democratic and the Authoritarian State 35.
 Soviet theory and practice 36.
 Letter to Karel Kosik, March 22 1963 37.
 On Paul Baran 38.
 On Changing the World: A Reply to Karl Miller 39.
 Reply to my Critics, Guardian, May 1968 40.
 Letter by Martin Peretz on Herbert Marcuse, September 10 1968 41.
 A Letter, Neues Forum, April 1970 42.
 On Henry Kissinger 43.
 Letters to Rudi Dutschke, April 11 1970, April 16 1971, and February 24 1973 Part 5: Marxism and Revolution in an Era of Counterrevolution: Marcuse in the 1970s 44.
 Marxism and the New Humanity: An Unfinished Revolution 45.
 An Interview with Herbert Marcuse, April 1978 46.
 The Reification of the Proletariat 47.
 Protosocialism and Late Capitalism: Toward a Theoretical Synthesis Based on Bahro's Analysis 48.
 Radical Change, Lecture at Muir College, April 23 1979 Afterword: Reflections on Herbert Marcuse and Marxism Peter Marcuse.
 Index

-DOUGLAS KELLNER is George F. Kneller Chair in the Philosophy of Education at UCLA.
-He is author of many books on social theory, politics, history and culture, including Herbert Marcuse and the Crisis of Marxism, Media Culture and Critical Therory, Marxism and Modernity.
-His Critical Theory and Society: A Reader, co-edited with Stephen Eric Bronner, and recent book Media Spectacle, is also published by Routledge.
+Douglas Kellner is George F. Kneller Chair in the Philosophy of Education at the University of California, Los Angeles, USA.
+He is author of many books on social theory, politics, history and culture, including Herbert Marcuse and the Crisis of Marxism, Media Culture, and Critical Theory, Marxism and Modernity.
+His Critical Theory and Society: A Reader, co-edited with Stephen Eric Bronner, and book Media Spectacle, are both published by Routledge.
+His latest book is Media Spectacle and Insurrection, 2011: From the Arab Uprisings to Occupy Everywhere.